cometbft/cometbft/spec/p2p/reactor/README.md

 In case of errors, a message is logged informing that the p2p layer failed to start the peer.
-This is not a common scenario and it is only expected to happen when interacting with a misbehaving peer.
+This is not a common scenario and it is only expected to happen when interacting with a misbehaving or slow peer.
 A practical example is reported on this [issue](https://github.com/tendermint/tendermint/pull/9500).

 It is up to the reactor to define how to process the `AddPeer(Peer)` event.